Fruit: Storage

-All fruits benefit from proper post harvest care, and in many fruits, the plant hormone ethylene causes ripening.
-Therefore, maintaining most fruits in an efficient cold chain is optimal for post harvest storage, with the aim of extending and ensuring shelf life.
+All fruits benefit from proper post-harvest care, and in many fruits, the plant hormone ethylene causes ripening.
+Therefore, maintaining most fruits in an efficient cold chain is optimal for post-harvest storage, with the aim of extending and ensuring shelf life.

 Nutritional value

+A meta-analysis of 83 studies showed fruit or vegetable consumption is associated with reduced markers of inflammation (reduced tumor necrosis factor and C-reactive protein) and enhanced immune cell profile (increased gamma delta T cells).

 Various culinary fruits provide significant amounts of fiber and water, and many are generally high in vitamin C. An overview of numerous studies showed that fruits (e.g., whole apples or whole oranges) are satisfying (filling) by simply eating and chewing them.

 The dietary fiber consumed in eating fruit promotes satiety, and may help to control body weight and aid reduction of blood cholesterol, a risk factor for cardiovascular diseases.
 Fruit consumption is under preliminary research for the potential to improve nutrition and affect chronic diseases.
 Regular consumption of fruit is generally associated with reduced risks of several diseases and functional declines associated with aging.